Syenogranite

-Syenogranite is a fine to coarse grained intrusive igneous rock of the same general composition as granite.
-They are characteristically felsic.
+Syenogranite is a fine to coarse grained intrusive rock of the same general composition as granite.

-The feldspar component of syenogranite is predominantly alkaline in character (usually orthoclase).
 For example, the syenogranite in the Salmon Mountains in Idaho is pink to tan and composed of 45–55% alkali feldspar, 15–20% plagioclase, 15–20% quartz, 5–8% biotite, 3–5% hornblende, and accessory magnetite (Evans and Green, 2003).

-Syenogranite is similar to syenite, however the major difference is its higher content of quartz (15-25%) usually at the expense of some alkali feldspar (45-50%), the domination of biotite over hornblende and the presence of muscovite and rutile as additional accessories in the syenogranite.
-Some syenogranite contain rare idiomorphic amphibole (Fe-hornblende and Fe-edenite), biotite (annite 25%-35%), plagioclase (An_{3}), along with K-feldspar and quartz.
+Syenogranite is similar to syenite.
+Some syenogranite contain hornblende, while also contain biotite, plagioclase (An_{3}), and quartz.
 (Mafti, 2001).

-In the Sao Jose do Campestre Massif in Brazil, the syenogranite is a coarse-grained rock composed of microcline, quartz, hornblende, and rare clinopyroxene, together with allanite, as essential minerals (Benjamin et al., 1998).
+It is in the Sao Jose do Campestre Massif in Brazil (Benjamin et al., 1998).